railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

 Lots
 ----

-Open ERP can also manage product lots.
+OpenERP can also manage product lots.
 Two lot types are defined:

 * Production lots (batch numbers) are represented by a unique product or an assembly of identical products leaving the same production area.
 They are usually identified by bar codes stuck on the products.
 The batch can be marked with a supplier number or your own company numbers.

-* Tracking numbers are logistical lots for identifying the container for a set of products.
+* Tracking numbers are logistical lots to identify the container for a set of products.
 This corresponds, for example, to the pallet numbers on which several different products are stocked.